wp-media/wp-rocket-helpers/preload/wp-rocket-preload-customize-sitemaps/README.md

  - You can  add more sitemaps by duplicating the above line

  **3) Customize Preload Priority sitemap(s)**
  You can change Preload order to run on URLs according to their *id* instead of their *modified* value.
 📝  Uncomment lines 49 and 53

+**Upon Activation this helper will:**
+- empty the cache table: wpr_rocket_cache
+- clear the cache,
+- reactivate the preload so the sitemaps are parsed again

 **To be used with any setup where you want to:**